Gavril242/CakeIT/README.md

   - For customers: “How often would you use an easybox for pickup?”
   - For bakeries: “Would you prefer real-time notifications for new/updated orders?”

-## High-Level Architecture:
+## High-Level Architecture
-### Monolithic Architecture for CakeIt
+### MERN Stack Architecture for CakeIt

 #### Architecture Overview
-- **Single Codebase**: All components (mobile app, backend logic, database) are integrated into one application.
+- **Full Stack JavaScript**: Using JavaScript across the entire stack (React, Node.js, Express, MongoDB) for a unified codebase.

 #### Components

 ##### Mobile App
-- **Framework**: React Native.
+- **Framework**: React (or React Native if developing for mobile).
 - **User Roles**:
-  - **Customer**: Browse bakeries, place orders, communicate.
+  - **Customer**: Browse bakeries, place orders, communicate with bakeries.
   - **Bakery**: Manage products and orders.
   - **Admin**: Monitor orders and manage easybox reservations.

 ##### Backend Logic
-- **Framework**: Firebase Cloud Functions for business logic (e.g., order processing, user authentication).
+- **Framework**: Node.js with Express for creating RESTful APIs that handle business logic (e.g., order processing, user authentication).

 ##### Database
-- **Service**: Firebase Firestore or Realtime Database for storing user and order data.
+- **Service**: MongoDB for storing user and order data in a flexible, schema-less format.

 ##### Real-Time Communication
-- **Service**: Firebase Cloud Messaging for notifications.
+- **Notifications**: Use WebSockets or a notification service like Firebase Cloud Messaging for real-time notifications (optional).

 #### Component Interactions
-- Users interact with the mobile app, triggering Firebase Cloud Functions.
-- Cloud Functions read/write data from Firestore and send notifications via Firebase Cloud Messaging.
+- **Frontend-Backend Communication**: Axios is used on the frontend to send HTTP requests to the backend Express API.
+- **Database Interaction**: Backend communicates with MongoDB for CRUD operations on user data, order data, and easybox reservations.

 #### Deployment
-- **Hosting**: Use Firebase Hosting for the frontend and Firebase services for backend functionality.
+- **Hosting**: Deploy the backend on a server (e.g., AWS, Heroku) and the React frontend on a service like Vercel or Netlify.
 - **CI/CD**: Automate deployments with tools like GitHub Actions.

 #### Development Steps
-1. **Set Up React Native Project**.
+1. **Set Up React Project for Frontend**: Create components and pages for each user role.
-2. **Integrate Firebase**: Firestore for data, Authentication for user management, Cloud Functions for logic.
-3. **Implement Features**: Develop UIs for all user roles and add real-time functionalities.
+2. **Implement Backend APIs**: Use Express to set up routes for customers, bakeries, and admin functionalities.
+3. **Connect MongoDB Database**: Set up Mongoose models for users, orders, and easybox reservations.
+4. **Add Real-Time Features**: Integrate notifications for order updates and easybox availability.
-4. **Testing**: Ensure all features function correctly.
+5. **Testing**: Ensure all features function correctly across all user roles.
-5. **Deployment**: Deploy to Firebase Hosting.
+6. **Deployment**: Deploy both the backend and frontend to respective hosting services.

 #### Benefits
-- **Simplicity**: Easy to develop and maintain due to a single application structure.
-- **Faster Iteration**: Quick development cycles with reduced complexity.
+- **Unified Codebase**: JavaScript across frontend, backend, and database makes development faster and easier to maintain.
+- **Scalability**: The MERN stack allows for easy expansion of features and scaling of each layer independently.